IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-global-attributes.md

 ## Data_version
   (Required) This attribute identifies the version of a particular CDF data file for a given date, *e.g.,* the file GE_K0_MGF_19920923_V01 is the first version of data for 1992 September23. **Each time** this particular data file is reproduced - for recalibration or other reasons - the Data_version is incremented by 1.
 Data_version always starts at `1'.

-**Descriptor --- required**
+## Descriptor

-This attribute identifies the name of the instrument or sensor that collected the data.
+  (Required) This attribute identifies the name of the instrument or sensor that collected the data.
 Both a long name and a short name are given.
 An example for ISTP is "EPI>Energetic Particles and Ion Composition."
 The short name should be limited to from 2 to 4 characters for consistency with ISTP.
 This attribute should be single valued.

-**Discipline --- required**
+## Discipline

-This attribute describes both the science discipline and subdiscipline.
+  (Required) This attribute describes both the science discipline and subdiscipline.
 More than one entry is allowed.
 The list for space physics is:

-Â· "Space Physics>Magnetospheric Science"
+- "Space Physics>Magnetospheric Science"

-Â· ''Space Physics>Interplanetary Studies"
+- ''Space Physics>Interplanetary Studies"

-Â· ''Space Physics>Ionospheric Science"
+- ''Space Physics>Ionospheric Science"

+-  ''Space Physics>Astrophysics Science"

 **DOI --- recommended**